pi-lar/neuropil/doc/source/protocol.msg_structure.rst

 Message serialization format
 ****************************

-We use the msgpack format to serialize messages.
+We use the :term:`msgpack` format to serialize messages.
 Some parts of the message can still be used directly, as the position in the 1024 byte blocks is always is the same.
 The message object can then be composed of the following parts:

 .. code-block:: c